BrkRaw/brkraw/docs/cli/CLI-tonii_and_tonii_all.md

 - Multiple slice packs use `output.slicepack_suffix` from `config.yaml`.

-- `--sidecar-map-file` overrides the map file used for metadata sidecars.
+- `--sidecar-context-map` overrides the context map used for metadata sidecars.

-- `--output-map-file` overrides the map file used for output filename mapping.
+- `--output-context-map` overrides the context map used for output filename mapping.

 ## brkraw tonii_all